rosco-pc/hemnode/README.md

    - [tellstick](https://github.com/emiloberg/node-red-contrib-tellstick)
 1. Import the flows
 1. Adjust flows to your devices, need to adjust
-   a. the dashboard nodes (siwtch and button),
+   1. the dashboard nodes (siwtch and button),
-   a. the _process schedule_ node:
+   1. the _process schedule_ node:
 change number of ports and make sure that the port number corresponds to the _device&nbsp;id&nbsp;-&nbsp;1_
-   a.
-Change the special handling for some of the lights
+   1. Change the special handling for some of the lights
-   a.
-Make sure you learn all you input devices
+   1. Make sure you learn all you input devices

 Device hanlding
 - initialization should put all configured devices (from step 1a) in the